CERN VRE Rucio JupyterLab extension configuration

 You can also have a look to the VRE user environment repository that shows various examples on how to add this configuration into Docker images.

-By default the extension is configured to use OIDC
+By default the extension is configured to use OIDC tokens as the default

 authentication type.